thyrlian/AndroidSDK/README.md

 sudo service nfs-kernel-server start
 ```

+## Gradle distributions mirror server

+There is still a little room for optimization: recent distribution of Gradle is around 90MB, imagine different containers / build jobs have to perform downloading many times, and it has high influence upon your network bandwidth.
+Setting up a local Gradle distributions mirror server would significantly boost your download speed.

+Fortunately, you can easily build such a mirror server docker image on your own.

 ## Emulator

 Running emulator inside container is not a problem, but the performance is quite limited.